MicrosoftDocs/ai-builder/ai-builder-docs/prediction-create-model.md

 # Create a prediction model

 This example creates a Power Apps prediction AI model that uses the *online shopper intention* Common Data Service entity.
-To get this sample data into your Common Data Service environment. enable the **Deploy sample apps and data** setting when you create an environment as described in the [Build a model in AI Builder](build-model.md).
+To get this sample data into your Common Data Service environment, enable the **Deploy sample apps and data** setting when you create an environment as described in the [Build a model in AI Builder](build-model.md).
 Or, follow the more detailed instructions in the [Data preparation](prediction-data-prep.md).
-After your sample data is in Common Data Service, follow these steps to create your model:
+After your sample data is in Common Data Service, follow these steps to create your model.

-1. Sign in to [Power Apps](https://make.powerapps.com) and then select **AI Builder** > **Build**.
+1. Sign in to [Power Apps](https://make.powerapps.com), and then select **AI Builder** > **Build**.

 1. Select **Prediction**.
-Enter a model name and then select **Create**.
+Enter a name for your model, and then select **Create**.

 ## Select your historical outcome